-Paleo main dishes – eggs, fish, and meat,
+Paleo main dishes – eggs, fish, fowl, and meat (third course),

-Vegan main dishes – cereals, beans, and legumes, and
+Vegan main dishes – grains, cereals, beans, and legumes, and

 - food combining, according to Drs.
 Hay, Shelton, and Walb,